TheCasperKnudsen/Stochastic_Predictive_Control_of_Overflow_Prevention_in_Wastewater_Networks/readme.txt

 5. x Design & Run On/off data collection - 12 hours

 Todo simulation:
-1. Do system identification on KW
+1. x Do system identification on KW
-2. Use parameters to setup simulator
+2. x Use parameters to setup simulator
-3. Get linear KW model
+3. x Get linear KW model
+4. Validate simulator on another dataset
+5. Do a nicer write up of the operating point

 Todo control:
 Disturbance generation